Discontinuous Structural Transitions in Fluids with Competing Interactions: The 1D System: Exact Results

 The insets in Figure \ref{fig1} illustrate the temperature dependence of $\omega$ at several densities and values of $\lambda_2$.
-In the insets of Figures \ref{fig1}(\textbf{a}) and \ref{fig1}(\textbf{b}), $\omega$ transitions from $\lambda_2^{-1}\omega_\hr(\rho^*\lambda_2)$ at low $T^*$ to $\omega_\hr(\rho^*)$ at high $T^*$.
-In the inset of Figure \ref{fig1}(\textbf{a}), a single discontinuous shift is observed as the DOC line is traversed.
-However, in the inset of Figure \ref{fig1}(\textbf{b}), two distinct discontinuous jumps in $\omega$ occur as the DOC loop is crossed.
-The inset of Figure \ref{fig1}(\textbf{c}) shows two discontinuous drops in $\omega$ when crossing the DOC inner and outer arcs.
+In the insets of Figure \ref{fig1}{a},{b}, $\omega$ transitions from $\lambda_2^{-1}\omega_\hr(\rho^*\lambda_2)$ at a low $T^*$ to $\omega_\hr(\rho^*)$ at a high $T^*$.
+In the inset of Figure \ref{fig1}{a}, a single discontinuous shift is observed as the DOC line is traversed.
+However, in the inset of Figure \ref{fig1}{b}, two distinct discontinuous jumps in $\omega$ occur as the DOC loop is crossed.
+The inset of Figure \ref{fig1}{c} shows two discontinuous drops in $\omega$ when crossing the DOC's inner and outer arcs.

-As further confirmation of the results presented in Figure \ref{fig1}, we numerically inverted the Laplace transform given by Equation \eqref{G(s)} using the method described in \cite{EulerILT} to obtain $h(r)$.
+As further confirmation of the results presented in Figure \ref{fig1}, we numerically invert the Laplace transform given by Equation \eqref{G(s)} using the method described in \cite{EulerILT} to obtain $h(r)$.
 The results for $\lambda_2 = 1.7$ and four representative states are shown in Figure \ref{fig2}.
-In Figures \ref{fig2}(\textbf{a})--(\textbf{c}), we fix the density $\rho^*$ and examine a temperature ($T^*=1$) below the loop, a temperature ($T^*=3$) inside the loop, and a temperature ($T^*=5$) above the loop.
-The corresponding leading poles are $(\zeta,\omega)=(1.254, 3.400)$, $(\zeta,\omega)=(1.881,10.564)$, and $(\zeta,\omega)=(1.696, 4.687)$, respectively, which align fully with the damped oscillatory behavior observed in Figures \ref{fig2}(\textbf{a})--(\textbf{c}).
-As a representative state within the region between the inner and outer arcs, we considered $\rho^*=0.8$ and $T^*=0.05$ in Figure \ref{fig2}(\textbf{d}), for which $(\zeta,\omega)=(0.131,18.233)$.
+In Figure \ref{fig2}{a}--{c}, we fix the density $\rho^*$ and examine a temperature ($T^*=1$) below the loop, a temperature ($T^*=3$) inside the loop, and a temperature ($T^*=5$) above the loop.
+These three states are labeled A--C in Figure \ref{fig1}{b}, respectively.
+The corresponding leading poles are $(\zeta,\omega)=(1.254, 3.400)$, $(\zeta,\omega)=(1.881,10.564)$, and $(\zeta,\omega)=(1.696, 4.687)$, respectively, which align fully with the damped oscillatory behavior observed in Figure \ref{fig2}{a}--{c}.
+As a representative state located between the inner and outer arcs, we select $\rho^* = 0.8$ and $T^* = 0.05$ [see label D in Figure \ref{fig1}{b}].
+The corresponding values of the decay parameters are $(\zeta, \omega) = (0.131, 18.233)$, as shown in Figure \ref{fig2}{d}.